prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 2: Make a bid request
 {:.no_toc}

-The `fetchDemand` method makes a bid request to the prebid server.
+The `fetchDemand` method makes a bid request to the Prebid Server.
 You should provide a `GAMRequest` object to this method so Prebid SDK sets the targeting keywords of the winning bid for future ad requests.

 #### Step 3: Configure and make a GAM ad request
 {:.no_toc}

 Prepare the `GADAdLoader` and run ad request as described in the GMA SDK docs for the [native ads](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/native/start).

-If the `GAMRequest` contains targeting keywords, the respective Prebid's line item will be returned from GAM, and GMA SDK will render its creative.
+If the `GAMRequest` contains targeting keywords the respective Prebid line item will be returned from GAM and GMA SDK will render its creative.

 Be sure that you make the ad request with the same `GAMRequest` object that you passed to the `fetchDemand` method.
-Otherwise, the ad request won't contain targeting keywords, and Prebid's ad won't ever be displayed.
+Otherwise the ad request won't contain targeting keywords and Prebid's ad won't ever be displayed.

 #### Step 4: Implement GADCustomNativeAdLoaderDelegate protocol
 {:.no_toc}

-In order to capture the native ad response need to implement [GADCustomNativeAdLoaderDelegate](GADCustomNativeAdLoaderDelegate) protocol.
+In order to capture the native ad response you need to implement [GADCustomNativeAdLoaderDelegate](GADCustomNativeAdLoaderDelegate) protocol.

-In the method `-adLoader:didReceiveCustomNativeAd:` you should the following Prebid functions:
+In the method `-adLoader:didReceiveCustomNativeAd:` you should pass the following Prebid functions:

 ```
 Utils.shared.delegate = self
 Utils.shared.findNative(adObject: customNativeAd)
 ```

-Without it the SDK won't be able to recognize the Prebid Line Item.
+Without it the SDK won't be able to recognize the Prebid line item.

 #### Step 5: Implement NativeAdDelegate
 {:.no_toc}

-Once the Prebid Line Item is recognized, the `NativeAdDelegate` will be activated.
+Once the Prebid line item is recognized, the `NativeAdDelegate` will be activated.
 The method `nativeAdLoaded` will be invoked and provide the `NativeAd` object with a description of all ad assets that should be rendered.

 ## Ad Unit Configuration

-Each ad unit in the Original API is a subclass of the `AdUnit` class, which provides the following properties and methods for the additional configuration.
+Each ad unit in the original API is a subclass of the `AdUnit` class, which provides the following properties and methods for the additional configuration.

 ### Properties